 Assuming after subtracting the cost of goods sold and all of the operating expenses from the sales revenue, a company reported an operating income of $200,000 for one year.
 In addition to running its core business, the company also made some investments, which brought in $10,000 in dividends and $8,000 in interest income.
 During the year, the company paid a $6,000 interest for its previous financing and sold a piece of land at a loss of $4,000.
 Also, it was sued and was charged for $15,000.

 The company’s gains from investment (dividends and interests), interest expense to credit-holders, and losses caused by the sale of land and lawsuit are all non-operating gains or losses.
 Overall, the company incurred a net non-operating loss of $7,000 for the year after adding up the gains and subtracting losses.
 Its income before taxes is $13,000.
 Assuming a 25% tax rate, the company’s net income is $9,750.

-Many non-operating gains or losses are non-recurring, which leaves more space for accounting manipulation.
+Many non-operating gains or losses are non-recurring, which leaves room for accounting manipulation.
 A company may record a high non-operating income to hide its poor performance on core operations.
 It may also manipulate its operating income by including gains incurred by activities unrelated to the core business.
-A sudden, substantial increase in profit is more likely to be caused by non-operating income.
+A sudden, substantial increase in profit could be caused by by the inclusion of non-operating income.